 Ingredients

-- 2 teaspoons pureed chipotle chiles in adobo sauce optional
+- Pureed chipotle chiles in adobo sauce – Optional but recommended!

 - Sour cream

-- Shredded cheese such as cheddar or a Mexican cheese blend
+- Shredded cheese – Such as cheddar cheese or a Mexican cheese blend.

 - Diced avocados or store-bought or homemade guacamole